10 Best Movies With Shockingly Realistic Endings

 10. Gone Baby Gone (2007)

-Ben Affleck’s explosive directorial debut remains the actor turned director’s best work till date is one of the better American movies of the past decade.
-The film centers around two private investigators hunting for an abducted four-year old from the Boston neighborhood of Dorchester.
+Ben Affleck’s explosive directorial debut remains the actor-turned-director’s best work to date and is one of the better American movies of the past decade.
+The film centers around two private investigators hunting for an abducted four-year-old from the Boston neighborhood of Dorchester.
 What makes ‘Gone Baby Gone’ so powerful is its ending which takes a different trajectory from conventional mystery thrillers and leaves a lot for its viewers to chew on even long after the credits have rolled out.
 Affleck refrains from etching out a concrete ending to the story and instead crafts a more complex and morally ambiguous climax that raises numerous questions on consequentialism, morality and ethics.

 9. American History X (1998)